Controller-approved source entry - manual-review caution required Feline Neurologic Generated study guide

 Weakness plus diet-history or metabolic clues

-Check nutrition and metabolic contributors before labeling a primary neuromuscular disorder.
+Check potassium, glucose, systemic illness, nutrition history, and drug/toxin exposure before labeling a primary neuromuscular disorder.

 Young cat with lifelong tremor/hypermetria pattern